infracost/docs/docs/infracost_cloud/data_export.md

 4. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed locally, or access to Cloud Shell in the Azure Portal.

-### Step 1: Create a Service Principal for InfraCost
+### Step 1: Create a Service Principal for Infracost

 1. Construct a scope that provides access limited to your Blob Container.
 This will be attached to the Service Principle and should look like: